jenjnif/jenjnif.github.io/_posts/2018-03-27-http_connection_blog_part2.md

 	-bash: test-shellscript.sh: command not found

-This is something I am getting familiar with now and it is often caused by the file permissions.
+This is something I am getting familiar with now and it is often caused by file permissions.
 I checked the permissions of the files within the test-server directory to see if the shell file was executable:

 	(test-server) me$ ls -al